MartinWalchshofer/ioiopype/README.md

 # IOIOpype
  IOIOpype is processing framework for realtime applications written in python.
 Data is propergated from one processing node to the other.

-## 'InputNode'
+## 'INode'
-Input nodes can get data from 'OutputNodes'.
-Data is delivered via 'InputStream'.
+'INodes' can recevice data from 'ONodes' if they are connected.
+Data is delivered via a streams 'IStream'.
 They can process data but do not propagate data to any other nodes.

 ### Implementing a new 'INode'
 Add a new class to the 'i_nodes' folder